eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 Just like with checking that an element attribute contains some value, we can check if an element attribute doesn't contain some value.
 We can do this by using the `not()` wrapper around our `contains()` wrapper, like this `//div[not(contains(@class,'hidden'))]/iframe`.
-Let's store our XPath into a variable again.
+Let's put this XPath in a variable again.

 - Create a variable for the XPath of the iframe.

 In most cases we might want to change iframes when we're testing.
 We want to be able to use our `Run Inside Iframe` keyword in all possible frames in our website, so we should specify the frame as an argument for our keyword.

-Furthermore, our keyword still doesn't really _do_ anything.
+Still, our keyword still doesn't really _do_ anything yet.
 We want it to be able to run _any_ keyword with _any_ arguments it might have.

-The keyword is farly easy to handle with a single variable.
-However, our issues begin when our keyword takes 0-n arguments and our keyword should be able to handle all situations.
+If we were to pass to it one keyword without arguments, it would be easy.
+However, we want it to handle any keyword that takes 0-n arguments.
+Our `Run Inside Iframe` keyword should be able to handle all situations.

-In order to handle a varying amount of arguments we can use the `@{variable}` notation.
+To handle a varying amount of arguments we can use the `@{variable}` notation.
 Let's consider the following list:

 ```robot